 While the replacement took some time and tools, it was doable, and the mechanical simplicity was evident.
 Offroad, the solid front axle shows it's not all "RTI"; it flexes well in response to even wildly irregular terrain and maintains the articulation necessary to keep good traction.
 So for me, the Solid Front Axle checks the durability, reliability, capability, and end user repairability boxes.
 IFS can be great, and it's come a long way, but it's not something a layman can learn to work on without dedicating a lot of time and effort.

-- Powerplant and Drivetrain: While the 1FZ-FE series of gas engines are excellent,the Diesel powerplant (in the 80 series, the 1HD-T and 1HD-TFE) is both more efficient and offers up substantially more torque at lower RPMs than their gasoline powered brothers.
-In addition to being more economical, they give more performance with less effort.
-The A442 series transmission is likewise a notorious performer.
+- Powerplant and Drivetrain: While the 1FZ-FE series of gas engines are excellent, the Diesel powerplant (in the 80 series, the 1HD-T and 1HD-TFE) is both more efficient and offers up a little more torque at lower RPMs than their gasoline powered brothers.
+The A442 series transmission is likewise a notoriously tough transmission.

 The Diff-lock essentially pushes an equal amount of power to all the tires, increasing the odds that the vehicle will find some traction when not all the wheels are on the ground or able to get purchase.